 You’ll get over the mediocre sound quality once you get connected to your choice of Amazon Music, Spotify Premium, Pandora, SiriusXM, and more.

-All in all, the Echo is one of the most impressive smart speaker experiences you’ll find today.
-And it’s only getting better.
 Will the competition be able to keep up with this rapidly growing interface?
 Only time will tell.